ITV Tyne Tees: ITV centralisation

 Days after the two largest companies in the network, Granada and Carlton, announced that they would merge, the regional names were withdrawn from networked programming in an "attempt to make ITV1 more marketable nationally with a single generic brand."
-(Scottish, which doesn't trail any of the network shows under any ITV1 branding, Grampian, Ulster and Channel, each kept their own names but used their own versions of the new look.)
+(Scottish, which does not trail any of the network shows under any ITV1 branding, Grampian, Ulster and Channel, each kept their own names but used their own versions of the new look.)
 Tyne Tees Television was rebranded as ITV1 Tyne Tees on 28 October 2002.
 The name "Tyne Tees" only appeared before regional programmes; the rest of the time, only the "ITV1" name was shown.
 The Tyne Tees logo continued to appear after its own programmes.
 Graeme Thompson was appointed MD and Controller of Programmes at ITV Tyne Tees in 2004, having been appointed Director of Broadcasting in December 1997 and then Controller of Programmes in 2001.
 He became Dean for Arts, Design and Media at the University of Sunderland in June 2009.

 In 2004, Granada plc and Carlton Communications merged, creating a single company for all ITV franchises in England and Wales.
 Tyne Tees became part of ITV plc, the largest television production company in the world, which now owned 90 percent of ITV.

 On 9 February 2005, Ofcom issued a proposed timetable for ending analogue terrestrial television transmissions as part of the switchover to digital television.
 Tyne Tees was the penultimate region to cease broadcasting in analogue, which occurred during September 2012.
 Tyne Tees took over the relay transmitter at Berwick-upon-Tweed in December 2006 from Border Television in order to extend the deadline of the town's upgrade to digital TV by four years, since Border was the first to switch off its analogue signal in 2008.

 In September 2007, Executive Chairman of ITV plc Michael Grade announced that as part of ITV's five-year business strategy, Tyne Tees' newsroom would merge with Border Television.
 Politicians have expressed concern, however, that the merger would affect the quality of news for southern Scotland, in particular, would fail if it lost its customised bulletins.
 The changes would mean that aside from the merged Border-Tyne Tees regional news and political programmes, the station could broadcast only 25 minutes of dedicated North East news every weekday.
 In October 2008, the National Union of Journalists threatened industrial action if ITV tried to force any of the changes without discussion.
 Between December 2008 and February 2009, around 50 staff at the station were made redundant or accepted voluntary redundancy, including presenters, journalists and production staff.
 The new merged ITV Tyne Tees & Border service launched on 25 February 2009.